 During assembly and installation, I was concerned about several key components that were provided with the antenna.
 My first concern, the locking nuts on the turnbuckles.
 The way the turnbuckles are supposed to be installed on the antenna for the elements, the standard thread locking nut is not on the side of the turnbuckle that attaches to the metal center support.
 Rather, the locking nut is on the side of the turnbuckle that holds the support rope or Phillystran.
 I did not like that arrangement at all.
 I thought it would be better to have a locking nut on the side of the antenna that could not rotate due to vibration or wind.
-Therefore, I added left hand threaded nuts to the other end of the each turnbuckle as well, thus locking both sides.
+Therefore, I added left hand threaded nuts to the other end of each turnbuckle as well, thus locking both sides.

-Another concern of mine, was the boom support.
+Another concern of mine was the boom support.
 M2 provides a section of Dacron rope to support the boom.
-IMO, with a 42 foot boom, the rope may not last very long.
+IMO, with a 42 foot boom, rope may not last very long.
 At first, I contemplated using aircraft grade cable for the boom support, but I wanted to avoid any interaction from using a metal support.
 Therefore, I changed from rope to 2100 pound rated Phillystran.

-Moreover, the last two components that really concerned me, was the rather small boom to mast plate and the 4 muffler style clamps provided to secure the antenna to the mast.
+Moreover, the last two components that really concerned me was the rather small boom to mast plate, and the 4 muffler style clamps provided to secure the antenna to the mast.
 They appeared inadequate to me, and my suspicions were realized during the installation, because the clamps failed.

-The unbalanced weight of the antenna literally warped the boom plate and two of the four mast clamps, causing the antenna to rotate out of control on the mast.
+The unbalanced weight of the antenna literally warped the boom plate and two of the four mast clamps, causing the antenna to rotate freely out of control on the mast.
 Luckily, no permanent damage occurred, because the elements flexed, rather than bent, when they made contact with the ground.
 To remedy that issue, I purchased a much larger boom plate and solid cast aluminum clamps with stainless bolts from DX Engineering.
-In my opinion a must for this large antenna.
+In my opinion, a must for this large antenna.
 The new plate and clamps are working excellent to support this large antenna.

 At this time, I don’t have my rotator control lines installed, so the antenna is fixed at 45 degrees East of North towards Europe.
 So far, the gain seem so be on par as advertised.
 I’ve worked a few stations and have received “Big Signal” reports from stations on the other end, when I am just running 200 watts, at 1.5 KW, I've been told, I am the loudest station heard!

-I notice the bulk of U.S. stations usually given "5/9", while I am given 5-20+ over S-9 signal reports.
+I notice the bulk of U.S. stations usually given "5/9", while I am consistently given 5-20+ over S-9 signal reports.
 I am copying stations easily as well.
 As expected, the antenna works just as well on receive too.
-In comparison to a ladder line fed 120 foot inverted V at 70 feet, the beam has much better receive on DX in the direction it is pointed, I’ve seen as much as 7 S units in difference.
+In comparison to a ladder line fed 120 foot inverted V at 70 feet, the beam has much better receive on DX in the direction it is pointed.
+I’ve seen as much as 7 S units in difference.